samd-systems/palo-alto-labs/Incident-Application-Based-Policy-Mismatch-on-Palo-Alto-NGFW/README.md

 ## Engineering Lessons

+- This pattern commonly occurs during transitions from port-based to App-ID–based policy design or security hardening efforts, where required applications are not explicitly included and legitimate traffic is denied by default policy.
-- Application-default service does not implicitly permit related applications.
+- Application-default enforces port compliance but does not implicitly permit related applications.
 - Policy intent should be validated against observed application behavior rather than assumed protocol relationships.
-- Monitoring for ssl or quic traffic denied by interzone-default provides an early indicator of outbound policy gaps.
+- Monitoring default-rule deny logs for legitimate application traffic provides an early indicator of outbound policy design gaps.
-- Broad Inside-to-Outside allow rules simplify administration but require disciplined application coverage validation to ensure encrypted transport is explicitly accounted for.

-## Policy Design Consideration

-The Inside-to-Outside rule relied on explicit application inclusion while using application-default service.
-A more resilient approach is to define outbound encrypted transport expectations intentionally and align rule coverage with observed traffic patterns.
-Periodic comparison of denied application logs against rule intent reduces the likelihood of silent enforcement gaps as application identification evolves.

 ## Lab Environment